CroissantsAreAwesome/Croissants-Amazing-Expansion-Pack-Repo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Feature Request
+name: Bug Report
-about: Suggest an idea or enhancement for the mod
+about: Report bugs or something wrong with the mmod
-labels: enhancement
+labels: bug
 ---

-## ✨ What feature do you want?
+## What version of minecraft are you using

-## 🧠 Why would this be useful?
+## What mod loader are you using

-## 📦 Additional Notes
+## 📦 Additional Notes- Explain the bug.